nataliamarquez51/ICR2023-Sunscreen-Project/README.md

 The 4 python files each with SunscreenDataPlot in the title plot different values.
 Those that are current in the file are those that were aquired in our experiment.
 In order to run the files use: python3 filename in the terminal.
-For example, to run and save 25ZOvsCommercialPlot.py as a png, enter python3 25ZOvsCommercialPlot.py
+For example, to run and save 25ZOvsCommercialPlot.py as a png, enter cd SunscreenProject cd Plots git pull cd python3 25ZOvsCommercialPlot.py
 This will save the corresponding plot to your computer: 25ZOvsCommercialPlot.png

 ## The Presentations and Paper
 Both the presentations and paper are .tex files.
-3 style files are needed for the main presentation: beamercolorthemeshark.sty, beamerinnerthemechamgered.sty, and beamerouterthemewuerzburg.sty.
+3 style files are needed for the side presentation: beamercolorthemeshark.sty, beamerinnerthemechamgered.sty, and beamerouterthemewuerzburg.sty.
+These 3 style files and side presentation are in the directory.
+In order to access and run these files type these 3 commands into the terminal: cd SunscreenProject cd SidePresentation git pull cd pdflatex SideProjectCPresentation